uilmi/test-orm-mvc/README.md

      "database": "ulul_challenge",
      "host": "sql.madecanggih.dev"

-You might config the db setup `config/config.json`
+You might config the db setup `config/config.json` to your local db.

 1. Clone this repository